AnasBenAmor10/AWS-Air-Quality-Prediction-Dashboard-with-LLM-and-ML-Integration/README.md

-# 🌎 AWS Real time Air Quality Visualization, prediction and LLM reporting
+# 🌬️ AWS Real-Time Air Quality Monitoring, Prediction, and LLM-Enhanced Reporting

-## 📄 Description
+## 📊 Description

-This cloud-based solution monitors, analyzes, forecasts air quality and generates LLM-powered reports using real-time and historical data from the OpenWeather Air Pollution API.
-It empowers timely interventions, promotes cleaner practices, and raises awareness, contributing to improved public health, reduced pollution, and sustainable urban development.
+This cloud-driven solution leverages real-time and historical data from the OpenWeather Air Pollution API to monitor, analyze, and forecast air quality.
+By generating AI-powered reports, it supports timely decision-making, encourages eco-friendly practices, and fosters public awareness—contributing to healthier communities, lower pollution levels, and sustainable urban growth.

 ## 📑 Table of Contents